kosdmit/Cy_test_task/README.md

 You can read about included tests here (*at this moment only russian lang*): https://github.com/kosdmit/Cy_test_task/blob/99d09a0e12c96315243673d99d96b5cb1d59c901/docs/check-list.md

 ### Features
+- These are Pytest and Selenium based tests
-- These are easily expandable test cases
+- These are easily expandable and updatable test cases
 - It uses `mimesis` package for generating test data
 - It uses parametrization for make code shorter